1101101011/nixdotfiles/README.md

 ## Roadmap
 - [X] Merge the `home-manager` standalone module into the `nixos` module.
 - [ ] Create an installation script to automate the `nixos` setup process.
+- [ ] Update the nvim configuration to use the latest plugins and features.
 - [ ] Integrate hyprland configuration into the `nixos` module.
 - [ ] Switch from using EWW into Quickshell for more advanced widgets.
 - [ ] Make a dyanamic theme switcher for Hyprland and other applications.